Jpipe001/Web-Cam-with-Email-Update/README.md

 # Web-Cam-with-Email-Update

-Uses updated ESP Mail Client Library.
+Uses updated ESP Mail Client Library, created by K. Suwatchai (Mobizt), Thank you!

-Revised code to include Email an image on a Timed or Motion Triggered basis.
+Revised code to include Email an Image from the Camera on a Timed or Motion Triggered basis.

 Sleep between uploads.